SIT720 - Machine Learning

 |Scheduled learning activities - cloud (online)||

 Machine learning is an important tool in analytics, where algorithms iteratively learn from data to uncover hidden insights, without being directly programmed on where to find such information.
-SIT720 will allow students to explore machine-learning techniques such as data representation, unsupervised learning (clustering and factor analysis) methods, supervised learning (linear and non-linear classification) methods, concepts of suitable model complexity for the problem and data at hand.
+This unit involves students exploring machine-learning techniques such as data representation, unsupervised learning (clustering and factor analysis) methods, supervised learning (linear and non-linear classification) methods, concepts of suitable model complexity for the problem and data at hand.
 Students will have the opportunity to apply these techniques in solving real-world problem scenarios presented to them in the unit.

 Unit Fee Information